CyanogenMod/android_frameworks_compile_libbcc/README.rst

 Here is the brief description of each sections:

 * **Header** (OBCC_Header) - The header of a cache file.
-It contains the magic word, version, machine integer type information, and the size and the offset of other sections.
+It contains the magic word, version, machine integer type information (the endianness, the size of off_t, size_t, and ptr_t), and the size and offset of other sections.
 The header section is guaranteed to be at the beginning of the cache file.

 * **String Pool** (OBCC_StringPool) - A collection of serialized variable